 - Pinch of salt

-- 2 tablespoons cream or milk (see notes)
+- 2 tablespoons milk or cream

 In a small saucepan, stir together the custard powder and a little milk until you have a paste.
 Add the rest of the milk and whisk well until smooth.
 Add ½ of the sugar and mix well.

 Heat over low heat while stirring constantly to prevent lumps, for around 7 minutes until you have a very thick custard (it should drop off the spoon in dollops).
 Transfer to a bowl.
 Cover with plastic wrap pressed right onto the surface to stop a skin forming and place in the fridge until cool.

 Once the custard is cool, place the butter and the remaining ½ cup of sugar in a bowl and beat well, scraping down the sides of the bowl as necessary until very light and creamy.

 Add the salt and the cold custard (which should be like a big blob of firm custard) one spoon at a time, one after the other, beating well the whole time.
 Add half the milk or cream and beat until the buttercream is smooth and there are no more sugar grains (around 5 minutes).
 Beat in a little more milk or cream as needed to loosen the mix up a little so that you can pipe it.